-The Apple Health Data app does it greatly.
+The Apple Health Data addon does it greatly.
 It counts my steps wherever I go and saves the stats for future use.

-Every app should send notifications in a non-intrusive way, just like the Instagram mobile app does.
+Every app should send notifications in a non-intrusive way, just like the Instagram mobile application does.

 The Pinterest app always shows personalized content that helps me find what I’m looking for way faster.

-Apart from displaying detailed product pics, the Adidas mobile app for iOs allows you to make a quick purchase via their mobile app.
+Apart from displaying detailed product pics, the Adidas mobile application for iOs allows you to make a quick purchase via their mobile app.

 The Maps.me mobile application lets me share my location, no matter where I am — in Bangkok or Southern Africa.